An automatic system to detect equivalence between iterative algorithms: Introduction

 \hfil

 \hfil

 \hfil

-Algorithms \ref{algo_i1}--\ref{algo_i4} are equivalent in the sense that when suitably initialized, the sequences $(x^k_1)_{k\ge 0}$ and $(x^k_2)_{k\ge 0}$ are identical for all four algorithms.\footnote{ In their original formulations, algorithms~\ref{algo_i1}, \ref{algo_i2}, and \ref{algo_i4} included projections onto convex constraint sets.
+\Crefrange{algo_i1}{algo_i4} are equivalent in the sense that when suitably initialized, the sequences $(x^k_1)_{k\ge 0}$ and $(x^k_2)_{k\ge 0}$ are identical for all four algorithms.\footnote{ In their original formulations, \cref{algo_i1,algo_i2,algo_i4} included projections onto convex constraint sets.
 We assume an unconstrained setting here for illustrative purposes.
 Some of the equivalences no longer hold in the constrained case.} Although these particular equivalences are not difficult to verify and many have been explicitly pointed out in the literature, for example in~\cite{gidel2018a}, algorithm equivalence is not always immediately apparent.

-Indeed, it is not uncommon for algorithms to be unknowingly re-discovered in a different but equivalent form and given a new name before anyone observes that they are not new after all.
+One famous example concerns the relations between the Chambolle-Pock method, Douglas-Rachford splitting, and the alternating directions method of multipliers (ADMM): indeed, showing the connection between Chambolle-Pock and Douglas-Rachford requires a full page of mathematics in \cite{chambolle2011first}.
+In contrast, our analysis supports a single coherent view of these algorithms that can be summarized in a commutative diagram (\cref{fig11}).

 In this paper, we present a framework for reasoning about algorithm equivalence, with the ultimate goal of making the analysis and design of algorithms more principled and streamlined.
-This includes: \begin{itemize} \item A universal way of representing algorithms, inspired by the literature on control theory.
-Specifically, we will use \emph{state-space realizations} and \emph{transfer functions}. \item A description of different ways in which two algorithms can be deemed equivalent, and how these equivalences manifest themselves with regards to the algorithm representation. \item A computationally efficient way of verifying whether two algorithms belong to the same equivalence class and how to transform between equivalent representations. \end{itemize}
+This includes: \begin{itemize} \item A universal way of representing algorithms, inspired by methods from control theory. \item Several definitions of what it means for algorithms to be equivalent. \item A computationally efficient way to verify whether two algorithms are equivalent. \end{itemize} Briefly, our method is to parse each algorithm to a standard form as a linear system in feedback with a nonlinearity; to compute the transfer function of each linear system; and to check, using a computer algebra system, if there are parameter values that make the transfer functions equal.

+We must point out a tension in our terminology: the notion of algorithm equivalence we define below is rather broad, which is in order to discover interesting connections between algorithms.
+As a consequence, equivalent algorithms (in our terminology) can nevertheless be extremely useful for different tasks: for example, writing one algorithm in different ways can yield different generalizations, different interpretations, different computational complexity, and different numerical stability.
+On the other hand, equivalent algorithms will share many properties, such as convergence, stability, and fixed points.